Can you integrate AI and LLMs with workflow automation tools?

 Integrating AI and LLMs with Workflow Automation Tools

-Yes, you can integrate AI and large language models (LLMs) with modern workflow automation tools, and it is becoming one of the most impactful use cases in the automation space.
+Yes, users can integrate AI and large language models (LLMs) with modern workflow automation tools, and it is becoming one of the most impactful use cases in the automation space.
 Here is how it works across the leading platforms.

 How AI Integration Works